dcao/wordsmith/README.md

 # wordsmith

-is:

-1. a forthcoming prose-checking tool, written and user-extensible (in the suckless sense) in C.
+is a forthcoming prose-checking tool, with the following goals:

-2. a chance for me to learn C
+  - Be fast.
+SAX-style parsing/error-reporting/etc. Avoid lots of copying.

+  - Allow for user customization by providing a kit to "build-your- own-prose-checker," ideally like so:

+    ```rust
+    fn main() {
+        wordsmith! {
+            parsers: [txt, md, org];
+            linters: [proselint, like-check, sentence-complexity];
+        }
+    }
+    ```

+    (impl note: parsers/ mod, linters/ mod)